Koenel/olympiad1931/about.markdown

     </ul>
 </div>
 <h3>Why was Mürzzuschlag chosen as a venue?</h3>
-<p><span class="information">When Vienna received the honour of hosting the second Summer Olympiad, the winter sports clubs demanded their own games.
-Due to its location, the area was not fit to host winter games too.
+<p><span class="information">When Vienna received the honour of hosting the Second Workers' Summer Olympiad, the winter sports clubs demanded their own games.
+Due to its location, Vienna was not fit to host winter games too.
 Therefore, the organisers scouted Austria for a suitable alternative.
 Although Austria is dominated by the alps, this would not guarantee cold winters but not necessarily rich in snow.
 There were various criteria that such a location needed to fulfill:</span></p>
 <div class="facts-list">
     <ul>
         <li>advantageous weather condition</li>